kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 ### Install command

-To install VPA, please download the source code of VPA (for example with `git clone https://github.com/kubernetes/autoscaler.git`) and run:
+To install VPA, please download the source code of VPA (for example with `git clone https://github.com/kubernetes/autoscaler.git`) and run the following command inside the `vertical-pod-autoscaler` directory:

 ```
 ./hack/vpa-up.sh
 ```
-Inside `vertical-pod-autoscaler` directory.

 Note: the script currently reads environment variables: `$REGISTRY` and `$TAG`.
 Make sure you leave them unset unless you want to use a non-default version of VPA.